Kazi Abul Kasem

-Kazi Abul Kasem, (7 May 1913 – 19 July 2004) pseudonym Dopiaza, was a Bengali polymath, pathfinder creative professional who is known as the very first Muslim cartoonist in the Indian subcontinent.
+Kazi Abul Kasem, (7 May 1913 – 19 July 2004) pseudonym Dopiaza, was a Bangladeshi polymath, pathfinder creative professional who is known as the very first Muslim cartoonist in the Indian subcontinent.
 Painting and drawing cartoons for many different renowned magazines from 1937 to 1980, Kasem have played different roles in his region from using arts to influence political movement to paint masterpieces for the national museum.

 Kasem was awarded for painting best cover art for children's publication by Bangla Academy, he was awarded for promoting child literature twice in a row by National Book Council of Bangladesh.
 Many of his assorted line drawings and illustrations were used in school's national textbook.

 Early life

 Kasem was born in his uncle’s house in Umedpur, Shailkupa, Jhenaidah to Kazi Makbul Ali and Meher Un Nisa Khatun.
 By the age of five, he had lost both of his parents and was subsequently raised by his maternal uncles.
 Initially, he enrolled in a local pathshala taught by Baser Munshi, a strict and often abusive teacher.
 Disturbed by Munshi’s harsh disciplinary methods, Kasem transferred to Akharjani Primary School, where he first discovered his interest in art through a drawing of an Ilish fish by the school’s headmaster.

 While living with his maternal uncles, Kasem continued his education at G. T. Elementary School, completing the fourth grade.
 He then skipped fifth grade and enrolled at Baliakandi High School in Pangsha.
 In seventh grade, he received a Bursary for his exceptional performance on final exams.

 Kasem’s initial fascination with art stemmed from colored nature paintings once collected by his mother, Meher Un Nisa.
 He was further inspired by the works of Abinash Chandra Sarkar and Nagendranath Kabiraj.
 However, because his uncles held strong religious views, Kasem practiced drawing and painting in secret.
 At this crucial stage in his life, his older brother, Kazi Abul Hosen (1911–1974), who authored works of fiction, encouraged him to continue pursuing his artistic ambitions.